hectorhuertas/.dotfiles/README.md

   * Since there is no silver bullet (yet), I'm keeping a `zsh/modules/diff.sh` with different options
 * Get a command to momentarily highlight cursor.
 This needs to be done via Alacritty, since tmux or zsh can't do it well (there is a shell function in zsh/modules/unix.sh, but not very useful).
 Currently there is no way to do it, this will need opening an issue/PR
 * Check all the bookmarks
-* #osx-command-shortcuts-issue
-  * Using OSX `Command` key inside tmux is quite problematic.
-OSX has a lot of hidden shortcuts that, even when disabled, prevent the key combination to reach applications like Alacritty.
-To make things worse, tmux only allows `Ctrl` and `Meta` keys as modifier keys.
-Last but not least, Alacritty currently (0.2.4) does not have a default way of sending `Meta` modifier, requiring the user to set custom keybinding for that
-  * To circumvent these issues, `Command` shortcuts inside tmux are defined as follows:
-    * In karabiner-elements, use a custom complex modification to capture specific `Command + <key>` combinations and forward them as `Alt + <key>` only in Alacritty.
-This avoids triggering the OSX shortcuts.
-The complex modification needs to target specific shortcuts to avoid disabling other global shortcuts implemented with `Command`, like Spectacle or Hammerspoon ones
-    * In Alacritty, enable `Alt + <key>` as `Meta + <key>` for those shortcuts. (https://github.com/jwilm/alacritty/issues/62)
-    * In tmux config, use `Meta` as the key modifier for the desired shortcuts
 * consider adding `let g:terraform_align=1` to nvim.init
 * make a list of available commands?? (r/reload_config in .zshrc + everything under `modules`)
 * add running `:%!jq .` on nvim save when file is json (https://stackoverflow.com/questions/26214156/how-to-auto-format-json-on-save-in-vim)